 Since American Express started Small Business Saturday in 2010, it has grown in popularity with consumers around the country.
-Although there was a slight dip in spend from 2016 to 2017, the shopping holiday is recognized by 70 percent of U.S. consumers.
+Although there was a slight increase in spend from 2017 to 2018, the shopping holiday is predicted to grow sales between 3.8% and 4.2%.

 Last Year's Recap